Polish Figure Skating Championships

-The Polish Figure Skating Championships (Mistrzostwa Polski w Łyżwiarstwie Figurowym) are an annual figure skating competition organized by the Polish Figure Skating Association (Polski Związek Łyżwiarstwa Figurowego) to crown the national champions of Poland.
+The Polish Figure Skating Championships (Mistrzostwa Polski w łyżwiarstwie figurowym) are an annual figure skating competition organized by the Polish Figure Skating Association (Polski Związek Łyżwiarstwa Figurowego) to crown the national champions of Poland.
 The first official Polish Championships were held in 1922 in Warsaw and consisted of events in speed skating and figure skating.
 Since 2014, the senior-level championships, as well as the junior-level pair skating and ice dance championships, have been held in conjunction with the skating federations of the Czech Republic, Hungary, and Slovakia as part of the Four Nationals Figure Skating Championships.
-Junior-level singles skaters and novice-level skaters in all disciplines compete in a separate competition that is exclusive to Poland.
+Junior-level singles skaters compete in a separate competition that is exclusive to Poland.

-Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.
-Robert Grzegorczyk currently holds the record for winning the most Polish Championship titles in men's singles (with eight), while Elżbieta Kościk-Koczyba and Ekaterina Kurakova are tied for winning the most Polish Championship titles in women's singles (with seven each).
-Mariusz Siudek holds the record in pair skating (with eleven), although not all won with the same partner.
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels, although each discipline may not necessarily be held every year due to a lack of participants.
+Robert Grzegorczyk currently holds the record for winning the most Polish Championship titles in men's singles (with seven), while Ekaterina Kurakova holds the title in women's singles (with eight).
+Two teams are tied for winning the most titles in pair skating (with nine each): Zofia Bilorówna and Tadeusz Kowalski, and Dorota Zagorska and Mariusz Siudek.
+Siudek also won two additional titles with previous partners.
 Teresa Weyna and Piotr Bojańczyk hold the record in ice dance (with nine).